-Director Role Biography Number of Directorships (excluding RBC EG) Management Board Christian Karcher (Residency: Germany) Head of Business, Germany Mr Karcher is Head of Capital Markets, Germany and heads the Investment Banking for Germany, Austria and Switzerland.
+Director Role Biography Number of Directorships (excluding RBC EG) Management Board Christian Karcher (Residency: Germany) Management Board Chair Mr Karcher is Head of Capital Markets, Germany and heads the Investment Banking for Germany, Austria and Switzerland.
 Prior to joining RBC, Mr Karcher was Head of Investment Banking for Nomura in Germany and Austria and a member of the management board of Nomura Bank (Deutschland).
 Mr Karcher has held various senior management positions in the banking industry including roles at Credit Suisse First Boston and Lehman Brothers Germany prior to its acquisition by Nomura in 2008.
-1 Mr Karcher holds a degree in General Management from Otto Beisheim School of Management in Germany.
-Mr Karcher is Chair of the Supervisory Board of RBC Verwaltungsgesellschaft AG.
-Jack Tang (Residency: Germany) Managing Director Mr. Tang is the Head of Functions for RBC EG, responsible for the back office and control functions.
-In his role Mr. Tang chairs a number of underlying management committees of RBC EG. Mr. Tang joined RBC in 2005, and has held a range of increasingly senior functional support and executive roles in London, New York, Hong Kong and Malaysia.
+Mr Karcher holds a degree in General Management from Otto Beisheim School of Management in Germany.
+He Karcher is Chair of the Supervisory Board of RBC Verwaltungsgesellschaft AG.
+1 RBC Internal Directorship Jack Tang (Residency: Germany) Management Board Member Mr. Tang is the Head of Functions for RBC EG, responsible for the back office and control functions.
+In his role Mr. Tang chairs a number of underlying management committees of RBC EG. Since joining RBC in 2005, he has held a range of increasingly senior functional support and executive roles in London, New York, Hong Kong and Malaysia.
 His RBC knowledge spans roles in Market Risk, Product Control, Financial Control, Valuations and Finance Management.
 Mr. Tang is a CFA Charterholder, a Certified Financial Risk Manager (FRM) and a Chartered Global Management Accountant (CGMA).
-Mr Tang is a member of the Supervisory Board of RBC Verwaltungsgesellschaft AG.
-1
+He is a member of the Supervisory Board of RBC Verwaltungsgesellschaft AG.
+1 RBC Internal Directorship